Vyral/base-template/_posts/2016-11-29-utah-real-estate-agent-protecting-your.md

 {% include pullquote.html %}

 <ul><strong>3.
-Let a trusted neighbor know that you’ll be gone.</strong> Tell them when you’re leaving and when you’re coming back so they can keep an eye on things.
+Let a trusted neighbor know that you’ll be gone.</strong> Tell them when you’re leaving and when you’re coming back so they can keep an eye on things.</ul>

 4. **Adjust delivery of your mail and newspapers.** If you’re still one of those people that receives a newspaper, you want to make sure those aren’t accumulating atop your driveway.
 That’s a surefire indicator to any watchful intruder that nobody’s home.
 Ditto for mail overflowing out of your mailbox or packages piling up on your front steps.